Adecoagro S.A. – Annual report – 31 December 2018

 - Property, plant and equipment

-Changes in the Group’s property, plant and equipment in 2017 and 2016 were as follows:
+Changes in the Group’s property, plant and equipment in 2018 and 2017 were as follows:

-Depreciation is calculated using the straight-line method to allocated their cost over the estimated useful lives.
+Depreciation is calculated using the straight-line method to allocated their cost over the estimated usefull lives.
 Farmlands are not depreciated.

 The assets’ residual values and useful lives are reviewed, and adjusted if appropriate, at each statement of financial position date.

 Since September 2018 the Group changed the accounting policy for its Farmlands (See Note 33 – Basis of presentation – Changes in accounting policies), adopting the valuation at Fair Value.
 For all Farmlands with a total valuation of US$ 785 million as of December 31, 2018, the valuation was determined using sales Comparison Approach prepared by an independent expert.
 Sale prices of comparable properties are adjusted considering the specific aspects of each property, the most relevant premise being the price per hectare (Level 3).
 The Group estimated that, other factors being constant, a 10% reduction on the Sales price for the period ended December 31, 2018 would have reduced the value of the Farmlands on US$ 78.5 million, which would impact, net of its tax effect on the “Revaluation surplus” item in the statement of Changes in Shareholders’ Equity.
 If farmlands were stated on the historical cost basis, the amount as of December 31, 2018 would be USD 235 million”.

 Depreciation charges are included in “Cost of production of Biological Assets”, “Cost of production of manufactures products”, “General and administrative expenses”, “Selling expenses” and capitalized in “Property, plant and equipment” for the years ended December 31, 2018 and 2017.